EchoesWu/vueforce/README.md

 # Vueforce

-> A Vue.js framework for salesforce, but not just for salesforce

-# Introduction

 ### What is Vueforce?
 ---
 Vueforce is a progressive framework base upon [vue.js](https://vuejs.org/) for building user interfaces.
 Unlike using other framework, vueforce is designed from [lightning design system](https://www.lightningdesignsystem.com/) and the manner of syntax is really like visualforce, so it won't be hard to start for each salesforce developer.